 Example of a POTS patient during head-up tilt displaying changes in heart rate, blood pressure, and cerebral tissue oxygen saturation.
 Note the inverse correlation between heart rate and cerebral tissue oxygen saturation in this POTS patient during head-up tilt.

-Thus, there is a proof that cerebral circulation may be impaired on standing in POTS.
+Thus, there is proof that cerebral circulation may be impaired on standing in POTS.
 The reason for it is not fully understood yet.